mikaeltorni/scripts/task_management/README.md

   Executes provided commands (sequentially or in parallel) and shuts down the system after they finish.

 - **sfs.py:**
-  Creates a scheduled startup task by writing a temporary Python script (stored in the user's AppData folder) and registering it in the Windows Registry.
-The task will execute the specified commands at the next startup (or every startup if `--repeat` is used).
+  Creates and manages scheduled startup tasks.
+It writes temporary Python scripts (stored in the user's AppData folder) and registers them in the Windows Registry.
+Tasks will execute the specified commands at the next startup (or every startup if `--repeat` is used).
+Provides functionality to list and remove existing tasks.

 ---

 ## Requirements

 - **Operating System:** Windows
-- **Python:** Installed and available in your system’s PATH.
+- **Python:** Installed and available in your system's PATH.
 - **Permissions:**
   - Typically, modifying the registry under HKEY_CURRENT_USER does not require administrator privileges.
   - Ensure you have sufficient rights to trigger a shutdown if using `rbs.py`.